open-policy-agent/opa-docker-authz/README.md

 **Managed Plugin**

-The managed plugin is configured with some default policy, which simply allows all Docker client API calls, irrespective of user.
+The managed plugin is a special pre-built Docker image, and as such, has no prior knowledge of the user's intended policy.
+OPA policy is defined using the [Rego language](https://www.openpolicyagent.org/docs/language-reference.html), which for the purposes of the `opa-docker-authz` plugin, is contained within a file.
+The plugin needs to be made aware of the location of the policy file, during its installation.

+ In order to provide user-defined OPA policy, the plugin is configured with a bind mount; `/etc/docker` is mounted at `/opa` inside the plugin's container, which is its working directory.
+If you define your policy in a file located at the path `/etc/docker/policies/authz.rego`, for example, it will be available to the plugin at `/opa/policies/authz.rego`.

+If the plugin is installed without a reference to a Rego policy file, all authorization requests sent to the plugin by the Docker daemon, fail open, and are authorized by the plugin.

 The following steps detail how to install the managed plugin.

-Download the `opa-docker-authz` plugin from the Docker Hub (depending on how your Docker environment is configured, you may need to execute the following commands using the `sudo` utility):
+Download the `opa-docker-authz` plugin from the Docker Hub (depending on how your Docker environment is configured, you may need to execute the following commands using the `sudo` utility), and specify the location of the policy file, using the `opa-args` key, and an appropriate value:

 ```
-$ docker plugin install openpolicyagent/opa-docker-authz:0.2.2 --alias opa-docker-authz
+$ docker plugin install --alias opa-docker-authz openpolicyagent/opa-docker-authz-v2:0.2.2 opa-args="-policy-file /opa/policies/authz.rego"
-Plugin "openpolicyagent/opa-docker-authz:0.2.2" is requesting the following privileges:
+Plugin "openpolicyagent/opa-docker-authz-v2:0.2.2" is requesting the following privileges:
  - mount: [/etc/docker]
 Do you grant the above permissions? [y/N] y
-0.2.2: Pulling from openpolicyagent/opa-docker-authz
+0.2.2: Pulling from openpolicyagent/opa-docker-authz-v2
-63ee1bb73b80: Download complete
+76fd01afa06c: Download complete
-Digest: sha256:f76ed8a2fa08d1c144ddf14b9c872590bc5021482602b182b7035255fc8975ab
+Digest: sha256:268b679ce15f299ef10a9894d2db5fb1b56a8de9b86348454de6feb27b52c907
-Status: Downloaded newer image for openpolicyagent/opa-docker-authz:0.2.2
+Status: Downloaded newer image for openpolicyagent/opa-docker-authz-v2:0.2.2
-Installed plugin openpolicyagent/opa-docker-authz:0.2.2
+Installed plugin openpolicyagent/opa-docker-authz-v2:0.2.2
 ```

 Check the plugin is installed and enabled: